Once upon a time, my daughter-in-law thought that she would like to learn to sew.

 All prettied up!

 And just in time too, since I’ve not put out any Easter decorations whatsoever.
-Click here for the video tutorial from Joggles.
+(I found a video tutorial from Joggles.)

 I’ll be playing with very important people all next week.
 I’m looking forward to a wonderful visit from my son and his family!